wooobo/wooobo.github.io.old/_posts/2019-08-08-write-a-new-post.md

 ### CDN URL

-If you host the images on the CDN, you can save the time of repeatedly writing the CDN URL by assigning the variable `img_cdn` of _\_config.yml_ file:
+If you host the images on the CDN, you can save the time of repeatedly writing the CDN URL by assigning the variable `img_cdn` of `_config.yml`{: .filepath} file:

 ```yaml
 img_cdn: https://cdn.com